aledlie/Homage/README.md

 # Sumedh Joshi's Personal Website

-# Trying to get it up and running again on the actual web :)
+### This was my late husband's site, built in 2013.
+Trying to update all the broken dependancies and get it up and running again :)